Inbound sales professionals personalize and modify their strategies to fit their buyer’s context.

 - Inbound companies are also website visitors.
 Where inbound companies differ is they do not need to fill out a form to be identified.
 Today’s software allows us to identify the source (the company) from which an anonymous visitor originates without revealing the anonymous visitor’s identity.
 When a company fits your ideal buyer profile, determine which company employee is most likely a buyer of your offering (which department/job role usually seeks this specific offering?) and add this new lead to your CRM software.

 - Trigger events enable sales professionals to reach out to their prospects by referring to something relevant to their prospect’s company.
-Sales people should listen for trigger events that imply a buyer is active in their buyer’s journey.
+Salespeople should listen for trigger events that imply a buyer is active in their buyer’s journey.
 Examples of trigger events can be referencing an article written by or about your prospect, your prospect mentioning you or a competitor on social media, or referencing a job listing your prospect posted that your product offering can help.

 The Bottom Line

 Social selling requires salespeople to engage and interact with prospects via social media.
-Sales personnel should dedicate a couple of hours each week to publishing suitable content for prospects, corresponding in appropriate conversations/forums, and sharing engaging information or content.
+Sales personnel should dedicate a couple of hours each week to publishing suitable content for prospects, corresponding in relevant conversations/forums, and sharing engaging information or content.
 Stay in the know by following the same influencers, groups, companies, blogs, and business leaders your prospects follow to ensure your content follows similar themes.

-A final tactic in identifying leads matching your ideal buyer profiles is proactively identify passive buyers.
+A final tactic in identifying leads matching your ideal buyer profiles is proactively identifying passive buyers.
 As active buyers describe those actively engaged in their buyer’s journey, passive buyers describe prospects inactive in their buyer’s journey.

 Salespeople who do not correctly discern passive buyers from active buyers can waste time, resources, and revenue peddling to those who are simply not yet ready to enter the first stage of their buyer’s journey.